Late-Career Chief of Staff Salary

 Pay Difference by Location

-With a pay rate for Late-Career Chief of Staffs that is 32 percent greater than the national average, New York offers a comfortable salary for those in this profession.
-Late-Career Chief of Staffs will also find cushy salaries in Washington (+20 percent) and Atlanta (+11 percent).
-In Chicago, salaries are 8 percent below the national average and represent the lowest-paying market.
+With a pay rate for Late-Career Chief of Staffs that is 29 percent greater than the national average, New York offers a comfortable salary for those in this profession.
+Late-Career Chief of Staffs will also find cushy salaries in Washington (+18 percent) and Atlanta (+8 percent).
+The lowest-paying market is Chicago, which sits 10 percent below the national average.

 Key Stats for Chief of Staff